al-yakubovich/Churn-Rate-Modelling/README.md

 ## Supervised Learning task:

-We are given labeled training data (e.g. we already know which customers left);
+We are given labeled training data (e.g. we already know which customers left).

 ## Classification task: